What actually is RPR?

 A problem with the citric acid test is that you can generate an artificially high test if you grind some semi-reactive phosphate rocks very finely…

 A problem with the citric acid test is that you can generate a ‘satisfactory’ test if you grind some semi-reactive phosphate rocks (like Moroccan BG4) very finely, or test just the fine fraction, or blend them with a highly citric-soluble RPR such as Sechura .
 Sechura has, for chemical reasons (the presence of hydroxide in the crystal lattice), an atypically high solubility in citric and the similar formic acid tests.
 While it is unquestionably an effective RPR, it generally performs no better in field trials than the other RPRs such as Tunisian, Algerian and North Carolina.
-One of New Zealand’s largest fertiliser companies was recently accused of doing this.
+One of New Zealand’s largest fertiliser companies (Ballance Agri-Nutrients Ltd) was found by the Fertiliser Quality Council’s ‘Fertmark’ to be blending Sechura with non-RPR’s in 2015, following accusations by independent soil fertility and fertiliser adviser Robin Boom.

-On the other hand, naturally-occuring free lime or dolomite mixed with a true RPR can artificially reduce the solubility in the test a bit, even though it doesn’t adversely affect its field performance.
-Some true RPRs from Egypt can show this effect, as the deposits were laid down with dolomite.
+Now read this carefully, as it is the crucial point.
+Naturally-occuring free lime or dolomite mixed with a true RPR can artificially reduce the solubility in the test, even though it does not adversely affect its field performance one iota.
+Some true RPRs, such as Algerian RPR and the Hamrawein deposit from the Red Sea coast of Egypt show this effect, as the deposits, as they were were laid down, contain free dolomite.

 The unbeatable test; the a-axis measurement